 Dwarf Butterfly Agave

-Agave isthmensis a small, offsetting Agave with rosettes up to 1 foot (30 cm) tall and about the same in diameter.
-The leaves are up to 5 inches (12.5 cm) long and up to 3 inches (7.5 cm) wide, powder gray-blue, ovate, narrow towards the base and widest near the tip.
-They have a slightly gritty texture and margins that have shallow, rounded lobes with prominent, dark reddish-brown teeth and a terminal spine.
+Agave isthmensis is a small succulent that forms rosettes of powder gray-blue leaves.
+The rosettes grow up to 1 foot (30 cm) tall with an equal diameter.
+Leaves are ovate, narrow towards the base, broadest near the tip, up to 5 inches (12.5 cm) long, and up to 3 inches (7.5 cm) wide.
+They have a slightly gritty texture and margins with shallow, rounded lobes with prominent, dark reddish-brown teeth and a terminal spine.
 The flower stalk can reach up to 7 feet (2.1 m) tall with short side branches bearing yellow flowers.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).